 CRYSTAL: Hardlex crystal, scratch-free.

-BAND: Original Seiko asymmetrical “fishbone" bracelet.
-This Seiko bullhead also comes with a nylon "koi" NATO strap, with stainless-steel hardware – a comfortable and stylish compliment to this vintage bullhead.
+BAND: This bullhead comes with its original stainless-steel "fishbone" bracelet, which evinces normal wear, albeit with mostly tight links.
+This 6138 also comes with a premium nylon "seatbelt" NATO strap, excellent brushed stainless-steel hardware, a comfortable compliment to this vintage bullhead.

 CROWN: Original unsigned stainless steel crown.

-CHRONOGRAPH PUSHERS: Pushers reset original main chronograph sweep and subdial hands to zero correctly.
+CHRONOGRAPH PUSHERS: Pushers reset original main chronograph sweep and subdial hands to zero, with no issues.